branc116/brplot/README.md

 * Stack panel improvements
   * make it more general.
 So that it accepts any kind of element, not just button
   * add like a scroll bar on the left size of a stack
-* Zig build doesn't build tools/font_export.c...
-Make zig build that also, else default_font.h can't be created.
+* ~~Zig build doesn't build tools/font_export.c...
+Make zig build that also, else default_font.h can't be created.~~
+  * This is not needed anymore, because I no longer use zig.
+Zig is not ready yet.
 * ~~Export image with numbers.~~
   * This now works more or less.
 Still needs a better UI and ability to change image resoultion.
 For now it's hardcoded
   * Make screenshots work on Web